 Class of 1965 PSY

 Psychiatrist GEORGE O. PAPANEK died Jan.
-23, 2004, of lymphoma.
-Born in Vienna, Austria, he and his family fled the Nazis to France, where his father, a physician, directed several homes for Jewish refugee children.
+23, 2004, of sepsis.
+Born in Vienna, Austria, he and his family fled the Nazis to France, where his mother, a physician, directed several homes for Jewish refugee children.
 Later immigrating to the United States, Dr. Papanek received a master's degree in social psychology and M.D. from Harvard, before pursuing his psychiatric training at the New York State Psychiatric Institute.
 A former faculty member at P&S, Harvard Medical School, Smith College of Social Work, and Boston University Medical School, Dr. Papanek served as staff psychiatrist at the University of Massachusetts Medical Center in Worcester.